Penumbra Guide

 First find your validator’s identity key:

-cargo run --release --bin pcli -- validator identity
+pcli validator identity

 And then delegate some amount of penumbra to it:

-cargo run --release --bin pcli -- tx delegate 1penumbra --to penumbravalid1g2huds8klwypzczfgx67j7zp6ntq2m5fxmctkf7ja96zn49d6s9qz72hu3
+pcli tx delegate 1penumbra --to [YOUR_VALIDATOR_IDENTITY_KEY]

 You should then see your balance of penumbra decreased and that you have received some amount of delegation tokens for your validator:

-cargo run --release --bin pcli view balance
+pcli view balance

 Voting power will be calculated on the next epoch transition after your delegation takes place.
 Assuming that your delegation was enough to place your validator in the top N validators by voting power, it should appear in the validator list as Active after the next epoch transition.
 The epoch duration and the active validator limit are chain parameters, and will vary by deployment.
 You can find the values in use for the current chain in its genesis.json file.